astronomer/airflow-guides/guides/scheduling-in-airflow.md

 Timetables, released in Airflow 2.2, brought new flexibility to scheduling.
 Timetables allow users to create their own custom schedules using Python, effectively eliminating the limitations of cron.
 With timetables, you can now schedule DAGs to run at any time for any use case.

-Airflow 2.4 introduced the concept of Datasets and with it the ability to schedule your DAG depending on other DAGs touching specific data objects.
+Additionally, Airflow 2.4 introduced datasets and the ability to schedule your DAGs on updates to a dataset rather than a time-based schedule.
 A more in-depth explanation on these features can be found in the [Datasets and Data Driven Scheduling in Airflow](https://www.astronomer.io/guides/airflow-datasets/) guide.

 In this guide, we'll walk through Airflow scheduling concepts and the different ways you can schedule a DAG with a focus on timetables.
 For additional instructions check out our [Scheduling in Airflow webinar](https://www.astronomer.io/events/webinars/trigger-dags-any-schedule).